bgoonz/docs-collection/github/billing/managing-billing-for-github-packages/managing-your-spending-limit-for-github-packages.md

 ---
 title: Managing your spending limit for GitHub Packages
-intro: 'You can set a spending limit for {% data variables.product.prodname_registry %} usage.'
+intro: "You can set a spending limit for {% data variables.product.prodname_registry %} usage."
-product: '{% data reusables.gated-features.packages %}'
+product: "{% data reusables.gated-features.packages %}"
 redirect_from:
   - /github/setting-up-and-managing-billing-and-payments-on-github/managing-your-spending-limit-for-github-packages
   - /github/setting-up-and-managing-billing-and-payments-on-github/managing-billing-for-github-packages/managing-your-spending-limit-for-github-packages
 versions:
-  fpt: '*'
+  fpt: "*"
 type: how_to
 topics:
   - Enterprise